DFE-Digital/apply-for-teacher-training/sections.md

 and add to the ones that doesn't contain base controllers
 3. Create a SectionController and inherit all base controllers and etc (problem more inheritance)

-before filters that if
+before filters that if:

-the candidate submitted and the they trying to go mannually and edit we should redirect (maybe checking for the section name && the action name because we should allow the show action for all sections)
+* the candidate submitted and
+* they trying to go mannually and edit

+Maybe checking for the section name && the action name because we should allow the show action for all sections

 ## Editable sections